 The NEDs all have industry relevant experience and are responsible for providing guidance to and challenging the executives.
-The Board consists of four NEDs, three of which are INEDs.
-In 2022, one of the INEDs was designated as the Lead Director and acts as the chair and voice of the NEDs in various discussions with the executives.
+As at 31 December 2022, the Board consists of four NEDs, three of which are INEDs.
+In 2022, one of the INEDs was designated as the Lead Director and acts as the chair and in various discussions with the executives relating to the CEO remuneration arrangements.

-The responsibilities of the Directors are agreed with each Director and recorded.
+The responsibilities of the Directors are agreed with each Director.

-Members of the RGBM Board who served during the year ended 31 December 2021 were as follows:
+Members of the RGBM Board who served during the year ended 31 December 2022 were as follows:

-Members Role Date Appointed/Resigned David Howell Chief Executive Officer and Chair 31 March 2020 Court Post Bermuda Chief Financial Officer Resigned on 21 September 2021 (appointed to RIBM Board 21 September 2021) Rhys Faulkner Chief Actuary and Bermuda Chief Pricing Officer 31 March 2020 Robert Diefenbacher Executive Director Continued directorship from Pacific Life Re (Barbados) Limited Gary Falde NED (Pacific Life Representative) 31 March 2020 Amanda Sodergren INED and Chair of the Audit Committee and Risk Committee and Lead Director 1 September 2020 Costas Miranthis INED 1 September 2020 Kirstin Gould INED 1 September 2020 Kerri Michelle Moloney Division Chief Risk Officer 28 September 2021
+Members Role Date Appointed/(Resigned) David Howell Chief Executive Officer and Chair 31 March 2020 Rhys Faulkner Chief Actuary and Chief Pricing Officer 31 March 2020 Robert Diefenbacher Executive Director Continued directorship from Pacific Life Re (Barbados) Limited Gary Falde NED (Pacific Life Representative) 31 March 2020 (resigned 20 March 2023) Amanda Sodergren INED and Chair of the Audit Committee and Risk Committee and Lead Director 1 September 2020 Costas Miranthis INED 1 September 2020 Kirstin Gould INED 1 September 2020 Kerri Michelle Moloney Division Chief Risk Officer 28 September 2021 Jay Orlandi NED (Pacific Life Representative) 11 February 2023 Vibhu Sharma NED (Pacific Life Representative) 20 March 2023

-Figure 9 - Members of the Board who served during the year ended 31 December 2021.
+Figure 10 - Members of the Board who served during the year ended 31 December 2022.